6.16.4-6: A Strange Cloud

 4 He (Elder Pliny) was at Misenum and he was in command of the fleet.
 On the ninth day before the first of September at about the seventh hour, my mother indicates to him that a cloud of unusual size and shape is appearing.

 Misenum was the location of the Roman fleet (classis Misenensis) for the western Mediterranean.
-This map shows the inner (now a lagoon, ‘Lago Miseno’) and outer ancient harbors tucked just inside the cape, sheltered from heavy wind and wave.
-The area around Misenum, known as the Phlegraean (‘Burning’) Fields because of its active volcanic nature, is rife with archaeology; here’s information for visiting the superb Museo dei Campi Flegrei).
+The image above shows the inner (now a lagoon, ‘Lago Miseno’) and outer ancient harbors tucked just inside the cape, sheltered from heavy wind and wave.
+The area around Misenum, known as the Phlegraean (‘Burning’) Fields because of its active volcanic nature, is rife with archaeology (consider visiting the superb Museo dei Campi Flegrei).
 Right away, Younger Pliny establishes his uncle’s clout as commander.

 Two tenses operate in the Latin here.
 The first sentence uses imperfect (erat, regebat), which indicates ongoing (incomplete) action in the past.
 Younger Pliny is telling us that the Elder Pliny’s location and job were ongoing.
 The tense then switches to the present (indicat), as I have translated above, but it is really ‘historical present‘–that is, present tense understood to have happened in the past (i.e., “my mother indicated to him that a cloud…was appearing”).
 (Credit to Plinia for being the first to notice something.)
 Use of the historical present makes the narrative more vivid–a ‘you are there’ approach, and Younger Pliny slips us easily into that temporal frame through the imperfect tense in the first sentence.